Shadoo91/ats-realistic-keyboard-steering/README.md

 ⚠️ **IMPORTANT NOTICE:** This repository contains the official installation scripts and physics configuration files.
 It is designed as a mandatory companion/supplement to the official Steam Workshop mod.
 Make sure you are subscribed to the mod on Steam before running these files!
 🔗 **[Steam Workshop Link](https://steamcommunity.com)**

 This script updates your American Truck Simulator input configuration to provide realistic, physics-compliant keyboard controls.
-It implements a dual-stage input logic ("Turbo Mode") that allows precise cruising and sharp maneuvers without altering game physics files.
+It implements a multi-stage input logic ("Turbo Mode") that allows precise cruising, multi-tier braking, and sharp maneuvers without altering game physics files.

 ---